-12. Fair value of investments
+12. Fair Value of Investment assets

-The fair value of investments has been determined using the following fair value hierarchy:
+The fair value of investments has been determined using the following hierarchy:

 Level Description 1 Unadjusted quoted price in an active market for identical instruments that the entity can access at the measurement date.
 2 Inputs (other than quoted prices) that are observable for the instrument, either directly or indirectly.
 3 Inputs are unobservable, i.e. for which market data is unavailable.